HP Spectre x360 14 vs Dell Latitude 9450 2-in-1

 Display

-The Spectre has a 14” 2.8K OLED panel with 100% DCI-P3 coverage.
-Colors pop, blacks are perfect, and HDR content looks stunning.
-Peak brightness hits 500 nits.
+The Spectre’s 14” 2.8K OLED panel with 100% DCI-P3 blew me away.
+Colors pop, blacks are truly black, and HDR content looks stunning.
+Peak brightness hit 500 nits in my testing.

-The Latitude has a 14” 2560x1600 IPS panel at 500 nits.
-Colors are accurate (sRGB coverage is excellent) but it can’t match OLED contrast.
-It does avoid the OLED burn-in concern for users who display static content all day.
+The Latitude’s 14” 2560x1600 IPS panel at 500 nits is accurate, with excellent sRGB coverage, but it can’t touch OLED contrast.
+It does avoid the burn-in question for people who display static content all day.

 Both support touch and active pen input.